-Why use stencil vinyl for signage and lettering?
+Use stencil vinyl for high impact signage and complex patterns.

 Concrete is porous and retains moisture making it not suitable surface for applying vinyl.
 Vinyl will not adhere to bare brick work which is textured or dusty and not be suitable for vinyl applications.

 How to use stencil vinyl?